wjabbour/rocm-learning/papers/01_cdna2_architecture.md

 ### AMD CDNA 2 Packed FP32

 The ISA has been extended with the capability of doubling FP32 operations per clock cycle by performing two FP32 operations simultaneously.
 To enable this, the operands must be on adjacent registers.

+### AMD ROCm Open Software Platform Enables AMD CDNA 2

+The ROCm software platform is an open-source ecosystem which allows developers to write performant and portable kernel code.
+As these libraries are integrated into 3rd party applications, these applications will become more performant, faster, and more efficient when running on AMD hardware.

+For example, when Pytorch wants to multiply a matrix, it relies on ROCm's `rocBLAS` library. `rocBLAS` has been updated to leverage the matrix core ISA available on CDNA 2, which means that a Pytorch developer is going to get their work done much faster than on CDNA 1.

+To enable our systems to run the workloads of the future, the CPUs and GPUs must be peers which share access to a set of computing resources.
+With CDNA 2, cache coherency between nodes offers a new paradigm... enabling workloads that were not previously possible while opening the door to a future of unrealized opportunities.